wendahere/GoGetter/Journal.md

 #### Dispensing mechanism

 Since we decided to use lead screw/threaded rod for our dispensing mechanism, we need to know how the mechanism would work.
-After some research, we came out with 3 designs.
+After conducting some research, we came out with 3 designs.

 - Design 1: Connecting the lead screw/threaded rod to stepper motor using a coupling
 	- ![Design 1](https://raw.githubusercontent.com/wendahere/GoGetter/master/Images/Design%201.jpg)